-Qualified applicants may be permitted to challenge Level I for the purpose of advanced placement.
+Applications must be considered on a case by case basis.
 As a clock hour program, transfer credits for partial completion of other nursing programs or of other academic courses cannot be accepted.
+All applications for advanced placement must be approved by the faculty and coordinator.